daanielcruz/notflix/README.md

 ## ❗ ToDo

-- Edit and delete feature, i confess being lazy.
+- Edit and delete feature, i confess being lazy;
+- A pretty hover in videocards;
+- Replace the boring alerts for a nice thing.

 ## 🔧 Technologies